bahamas10/node-dvorak/README.md

 Install
 ------

-Install locally to use as a madule
+Install locally to use as a module

     npm install dvorak

-Install globally to use the command-line tool dvorak(1)
+Install globally to use the command-line tool `dvorak`

     npm install -g dvorak